 Justifying a Project Through Analysis

-- Analyze costs, benefits, impacts, and risks of the proposed solution
+- Analyze the proposed solution’s costs, benefits, impacts, and risks.

-- Get the project ready for feasibility study
+- Get the project ready for the feasibility study.

 Steps to Justifying a Project